 We do read in the book of Genesis that God rested on the 7th day, and Adam and his descendants most probably followed God’s example, because Yahweh had spoken to Adam about it and set the process of a 7-day week for humanity in motion.

-Yahweh was someone whom Adam would want to emulate, so the 7-day week was a part of Adam’s life and the 7-day week would also be passed on to the surrounding Mesopotamian people because we know that they too had a 7-day week.
+Yahweh was someone whom Adam would want to emulate, so the 7-day week was a part of Adam’s life and the 7-day week would also be passed on to the surrounding Mesopotamian people because we know from their writings that they too had a 7-day week.

 The story of Noah also has a number of allusions to 7 days.
 Furthermore the word “week” is actually mentioned in Genesis 29:27–28 regarding Jacob’s wife Leah completing her bridal week.
 Leah and Jacob were in northern Mesopotamia at the time.
 The Hebrew word mentioned in regard to Leah and Jacob’s week is shabua, which means a heptad: a group of 7.

 We call the days of the week after those names: Sun for Sunday, Moon for Monday, and Saturn for Saturday.
 Tuesday, Wednesday, Thursday, and Friday have been replaced in English with the Germanic/Norse names: Tiw for Tuesday (Mars), Woden for Wednesday (Mercury), Thor for Thursday (Jupiter), and Freya for Friday (Venus).
 Tiw was equated with Mars, which is why in French Tuesday is called Mardi and in Spanish it’s called Martes.
 French and Spanish, plus quite a number of other Romance languages, preserved the Latin names, except for Sunday which was changed to Dominicus meaning the Lord’s Day and Saturday was also changed to Sabado meaning Sabbath.